 - Apart from being a subject of study in its own right, Mathematics provides practitioners in many fields with the tools to measure, analyze, and understand problems and phenomena within their respective disciplines.
 Mathematics graduates are often employed as consultants, as systems analysts or engineers, in operations research and in other roles.

 - Physics -

 - Physics provides the theoretical underpinnings for many branches of engineering.
 The broad theoretical background acquired by the RMC graduates is highly valuable in our rapidly changing technological world.
 Courses cover, but are not limited to, electrical magnetic theory, quantum mechanics, classical mechanics, statistical mechanics and applied mathematics.
 Graduates find employment in electrical, electronics, mechanical, and optics fields.

 - Space Science -

 - Space Science presents the fundamentals of science in the context of space.
-Applications explored at the RMC of Canada include Search and Research, Satellite Tracking, Remote Sensing and Space Communications.
-The RMC of Canada granted the first degrees in Space Science in Canada in 1991.
+Applications explored at RMC include Search and Research, Satellite Tracking, Remote Sensing and Space Communications.
+RMC granted the first degrees in Space Science in Canada in 1991.
 Graduates are found in the CAF space-related activities, in industry, and in science and engineering programmes.
-The RMC of Canada is a founding member of the University Space Network, an innovative multi-media learning initiative.
+The RMC is a founding member of the University Space Network, an innovative multi-media learning initiative.

 Bachelor of Engineering